hectorpefo/prepublication/_posts/2019-12-21-Sock-Matching.md

 $$E(X) = \sum_{i=0}^\infty P(X > i)$$

 So let's find $P(X>i)$.
 There are ${2N \choose i}i!$ ways for the first $i$ pulls to go (choices of the socks multiplied by the number of their orderings), out of which some are ways in which no pair occurs.
 How many?
-There are ${N \choose i$ choices of pairs to have already pulled a sock from, there are $2^i$ choices of particular socks from those pairs, and there are $i!$ orderings of those socks.
+There are ${N \choose i}$ choices of pairs to have already pulled a sock from, there are $2^i$ choices of particular socks from those pairs, and there are $i!$ orderings of those socks.
 So:

 $$P(X>i) = \frac{{N \choose i}2^ii!}{{2N \choose i}i!} = {2N \choose N}^{-1}{2N-i \choose N} 2^i $$